Data-Science-for-Linguists-2020/Class-Plaza/guestbooks/guestbook_sean.md

     - I wasn't really sure as to what was going on after code cell 5 when things went awry.
 It just looked like big chunks of text, and the markdown cells in your progress notebook felt like they were a bit lacking.
 I'd find myself scrolling through large blocks of text and unknowingly skip over a markdown cell.
 I understand what you were trying to do by printing out those chunks of texts, but it wasn't too easy on the eyes.
 - **What I learned**
     - The fact that Enron has had an issue to the degree of receiving its own dedicated Wikipedia header was news to me.
 I didn't really know what Enron was about in the first place, but clearly it was a big deal!
 I was especially shocked at the degree that their stock value dropped in 2000-2001.
 RIP Enron.
 Your project will be fun in the end because I'm also interested in the juicy stuff, after reading the Wiki.

+### Natasha's Feedback (3/2/2020)
+- **What I liked**: I love your project idea!
+You lay out the details of your plan and your data very clearly in your README file and even provide links to the specific situation of the Enron scandal.
+- **What could be improved**: I think that flashing all of your data in the notebook file gets a bit confusing, and can make it easy to overlook aspects of your code.
+It might be more streamlined if you pick and choose what to show according to the result you want to emphasize.
+- **What I learned**: I learned about what the Enron scandal was and also got some ideas about how I could format my own README.